CooperFinn/Neural_Network_Algorithm_Tutorial/README.md

-# Open these files in google Colaboratory
+# Open these files in Google Colaboratory